BLCM/bl3mods/Apocalyptech/README.md

 ## Customization Tweaks

-- `expanded_customization_pools.txt` - Adds in nearly all customizations to
-  the relevant global-drop pools (the ones omitted are for preorders, deluxe editions, or other ones which give you the item automatically), and increases the customization drop rate.
+- `expanded_customization_pools_*.txt` - Expands the world drop customization
+  drop pool, flattens the pools (so each customization is as likely to drop as any other) and increases the customization drop rate.
+All versions omit the customizations you get via preorders, deluxe editions, etc, since those drops aren't useful to anyone.
 Slot machine rewards are unaffected.
+Comes in three variants:
+  - `all` - Apart from the exceptions above, all customizations will world drop.
+  - `no_mission_rewards` - Excludes the customizations you get as mission rewards.
+  - `no_mission_rewards_or_earl` - Excludes the customizations you get as
+    mission rewards, and the ones which can be found in Earl's machine.
 - `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
   requirements for the relevant cosmetic items.
 This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools`